 |Rev J or Higher:||Proflic USB Driver|

 |Rev A through Rev H||FTDI USB Driver|

 - Plug the translator into the USB port.
 You will see its LEDs blink briefly.

-- From the serial terminal program send a carriage return (CR) by pressing the enter key.
+- Press the "Send Command" button.
 The translator should respond with an error message.